4th Regiment, Royal Australian Artillery: Restructure

 In January 2011, the Australian Regular Army field regiments were reorganised to contain three observation post batteries supported by a single gun battery equipped with 12 guns.
 As part of the reorganisation, the regiments and their batteries were renamed with the word "field" removed from their title with the regiment becoming 4th Regiment, Royal Australian Artillery.
 Under this structure each regiment was capable of providing a brigade-level Joint Fires and Effects Coordination Centre (JFECC) and every observation post battery providing a battle group JFECC as well as three combat team joint fires teams.
 Every gun battery consisted of three troops of four guns.
 Employment categories were changed in preparation for new equipment including 155mm towed howitzers and battle management system.

 The regiment's structure of three observation batteries and a single gun battery was deemed unsuccessful.
 In 2012, the regiment reorganised to a traditional battery structure and with an Operations Support Battery.
 In 2013, the regiment reorganised again with a temporary structure in preparation to implement Plan Beersheba re-rolling 108th Battery as a (Observation Post) battery for 2nd Battalion, Royal Australian Regiment (2 RAR) which was converting to amphibious infantry.
 While awaiting 2nd Cavalry Regiment relocating to Lavarack Barracks.
 In January 2015, the regiment reorganised with 108th Battery (Observation Post) becoming a sub-unit of 2 RAR and re-raised 106th Battery on 5 December 2014 to have three gun batteries.
 In the new structure, each gun battery will be equipped with four 155 mm towed howitzers.
 The regiment will have a strength of nearly 350 personnel when 106th Battery reaches full strength with plans to increase the number of females.

+Self-Propelled Howitzers

+4th Regiment RAA will receive AS9 Huntsman 155mm self propelled howitzers from 2025.